Skip to main content

 Employability and the engagement of literature and history with the wider world go hand-in-hand in this degree.

-Beyond our modules, there are plenty of extracurricular opportunities.
-These range from freelance work for Newcastle’s student newspaper to paid internships in the department.
+Beyond our modules, there are plenty of extracurricular opportunities to gain work experience or develop your portfolio.
+These range from writing for Newcastle’s student newspaper or volunteering in local primary schools to paid internships in the department.

 The Newcastle Centre for Literary Arts, in particular, hires students to work on everything from event management to app design.
 The centre also runs workshops with professionals in the creative industries.